-Any website can choose a static homepage, but some receive better benefits than others.
-Generally speaking, if you want to make money directly from your website, you should choose this option.
-Here are a few ways different types of businesses can use it:
+Anyone can choose a static homepage for their website.
+It is important, however, to understand that certain businesses or website types derive a greater benefit from having a static homepage.
+Generally speaking, if you want to generate business directly from your website, you should choose this option.
+Here are a few ways different types of businesses can use the static front page option:

-- Business Websites: Local businesses, eCommerce websites and service-based businesses can better showcase offerings on a static page.
+- Business Websites: Local businesses, eCommerce websites and service-based businesses can better showcase offerings on a static homepage.

-- Creative Portfolios: Highlight your best work through a front page portfolio.
-Include past work, a way to contact you and testimonials from clients.
+- Creative Portfolios: Highlight your best work through a static front page portfolio.
+Include past work, a way to contact you, and testimonials from clients.

 If you fall into one of these categories, going static can provide you more opportunities than a blog-focused design.
-Because you have several focal points, a home page allows you to showcase the different functions and aspects of your business.
+Because you have several focal points, a static homepage allows you to showcase the different functions and aspects of your business.

 There’s no law saying you can’t still use a blog front page, but it’s important to understand what you’ll miss out on if you do.